 One of the many things I learnt at Oxford is that poems are often factually untrue.
 When, in 1971, I exchanged a sleepy Lincolnshire village for the roar of the Banbury Road, I usually cycled, not in a Mary Quant mini-dress, but in skirts which were dangerously long.
 A friend of mine once had to be untangled from her cycle chain amongst the buses of St Giles...
 It is a wonder that any of us survived.
-My closest friends from St Hugh's know that, although I left with a First and a fiancé, my time there included at least one crashing fall (and reading work which nourished my own writing, such as The Testament of Cresseid, which begins with Robert Henryson standing in his icy room, watching 'fair Venus blaze.
+My closest friends from St Hugh's know that, although I left with a First and a fiancé, my time there included at least one crashing fall (and not from a bike).
+But I am grateful for those years of reading work which nourished my own writing, such as The Testament of Cresseid, which begins with Robert Henryson standing in his icy room, watching 'fair Venus' blaze.
 Where else would I have discovered a medieval Scots masterpiece?